-Constant measurement across touchpoints and having a grasp on your overall NPS is more important than ever.
+Constant measurement across touch points is more important than ever.
 There may be a temptation to let these pieces of measurement go by the wayside due to the extreme market/lifestyle fluctuations we’re seeing.
-In reality, these fluctuations make it more important than ever to keep soliciting feedback, improving, and soliciting more feedback while calculating your overall NPS.
+In reality, these fluctuations make it more important than ever to keep soliciting feedback, improving, and soliciting more feedback.

 Understand Unfamiliar Customer Experiences